fsr-de/docs/rules_of_procedure-student_representative_group.md

 *This translation is for information purposes only and is not legally binding.*

-These Rules of Procedure were established by the Student Representative Group on Feb.
-1, 2023.
+These Rules of Procedure were established by the Student Representative Group on Mar.
+29, 2023.